Dots Dots

 Regional Greenhouse Gas Initiative

-The Regional Greenhouse Gas Initiative (RGGI) is the first market-based, cap-and-invest regional initiative in the US.
+The Regional Greenhouse Gas Initiative (RGGI) is a market-based, cap-and-invest regional initiative in the US.
 Within the RGGI states, fossil-fuel-fired electric power generators with a capacity of 25 megawatts or greater ('regulated sources') are required to hold allowances equal to their CO2 emissions over a three-year control period.
 It is a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont, and Virginia to cap and reduce power sector CO2 emissions.

 RGGI is composed of individual CO2 Budget Trading Programs in each participating state.